atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-architecture.md

 Even small teams should set up permissions to analyze data:

-1. Create Read Only Users for analyzing data in a database
+1. Create Read-Only Users for analyzing data in a database
-2. Create a Read Only Replica database to remove the performance impacts to the production database
+2. Create a Read-Only Replica database to remove the performance impacts to the production database